vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 # The vantage6 infrastructure

-In vantage6, a **client** can pose a question to the central **server**.
+In vantage6, a **client** can pose a question to the vantage6 **server**.
 Each organization with sensitive data contributes one **node** to the network.
 The nodes collect the computation request from the server and fetches the **algorithm** to answer it.
 When the algorithm completes, the node sends the aggregated results back to the server.

 ![High level overview of the vantage6 infrastructure.
 Client(s) and node(s) communicate through the Server.
 Nodes are able to communicate directly with each other when the optional VPN feature is enabled.](fig/v6_basic_schema.svg)